railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 for the partner, according to the specified quantities.
 To calculate it, you apply the formula shown on the
 form: ``Price = Base Price x (1 + Field1) + Field2`` .

-The first field, :guilabel:`Field1`, defines a discount.
-Set it to 0.20 for a discount of 20% from the basic price.
-If your price is based on standard cost, you can set -0.15 to get a 15% price uplift compared to the standard costs.
+The first field, :guilabel:`Field1`, defines a discount or a supplement.
+Set it to -0.20 for a discount of 20% from the basic price.
+If your price is based on standard cost, you can set 0.15 to get a 15% price uplift compared to the standard costs.

 :guilabel:`Field2` sets a fixed supplement to the price, expressed in the currency of the pricelist.